score-spec/score.dev/content/blog/6k-stars-for-score/index.md

 Thank you so much for your continued support and contribution – Score would not be possible without your involvement and your questions!

 Happy new year by the Score Team!
-Keep up with us on [Slack](https://join.slack.com/t/scorecommunity/shared_invite/zt-1i2glkqkl-EnjSWSCgYUyaEGwmDYBZZQ), [GitHub](https://github.com/score-spec/spec/discussions) and on [our socials](https://www.linkedin.com/company/score-dev/).
+Keep up with us in the [#score channel on the CNCF Slack](https://slack.cncf.io), [GitHub](https://github.com/score-spec/spec/discussions) and on [our socials](https://www.linkedin.com/company/score-dev/).